Matching Impatient and Heterogeneous Demand and Supply: Proofs

-Now, consider $\frac{\bld{M}^{b,n}(1)}{n}$ along the previous subsequence.
-First, note that by the admissibility of the LP-based policy any limit should be feasible to \eqref{eq:max_A_w_v3}.
+So we proceed by contradiction: assume there exists a convergent subsequence such that $\frac{\bld{M}^{\levi{LP},n_l}(1)}{n_l} \rightarrow \bld{x} \notin S$. } Then, note that by the admissibility of the LP-based policy any limit should be feasible to \eqref{eq:max_A_w_v3}.
 To see this, observe that for all $j \in \bbJ$ and $k \in \bbK$ the following hold almost surely by the nonnegativity of the queue-lengths

-and by law of large numbers $\lim_{n\rightarrow \infty} \frac{D_j(1)}{n }= \lambda_j$, $\lim_{n\rightarrow \infty} \frac{S_k(1)}{n }= \mu_k$.
+and by law of large numbers $\lim_{n_l\rightarrow \infty} \frac{A_j^{D,n_l}(1)}{n_l }= \lambda_j^D$, $\lim_{n_l\rightarrow \infty} \frac{A_k^{S,n_l}(1)}{n_l }= \lambda_k^S$.
 Now, we have that

-and by Theorem~\ref{theorem:blindOptimal} $ \sum_{j\in \bbJ ,k \in \bbK} \p_{jk} x_{jk}= \sum_{j\in \bbJ ,k \in \bbK} \p_{jk} m_{jk}^{\star} $.
+and by Theorem~\ref{theorem:blindOptimal} $ \sum_{(j,k) \in \arcset} \p_{jk} x_{jk}= \sum_{(j,k) \in \arcset} \p_{jk} m_{jk}^{\star} $.
 In other words, the vectors $\bld{x}$ and $\bld{m}^{\star} $ achieve the same optimal value of \eqref{eq:max_A_w_v3} and so $\bld{x}$ is an optimal solution to \eqref{eq:max_A_w_v3}.
 On the other hand, $\bld{x} \notin S$ which yields a contradiction. \eof